MAGALA-RICHARD/documentation-example/doc/api.rst

             >>> apsim.add_factor(specification="[Sow using a variable rule].Script.Population =4 to 8 step 2", factor_name='Population')
             >>> apsim.run() # doctest: +SKIP

+.. function:: apsimNGpy.core.core.CoreModel.add_model(self, model_type, adoptive_parent, rename=None, adoptive_parent_name=None, verbose=False, source='Models', source_model_name=None, override=True, **kwargs)

+   Adds a model to the Models Simulations namespace.

+        Some models are restricted to specific parent models, meaning they can only be added to compatible models.
+        For example, a Clock model cannot be added to a Soil model.

+        Args:
+            :model_type (str or Models object): The type of model to add, e.g., `Models.Clock` or just `"Clock"`. if the APSIM Models namespace is exposed to the current script, then model_type can be Models.Clock without strings quotes rename (str): The new name for the model.

+            :adoptive_parent (Models object): The target parent where the model will be added or moved e.g `Models.Clock` or Clock as string all are valid

+            :adoptive_parent_name (Models object, optional): Specifies the parent name for precise location. e.g Models.Core.Simulation or Simulations all are valid

+            :source (Models, str, CoreModel, ApsimModel object): defaults to Models namespace, implying a fresh non modified model.
+            The source can be an existing Models or string name to point to one fo the default model example, which we can extract the model

+            :override (bool, optional): defaults to `True`.
+When `True` (recomended) it delete for any model with same name and type at the suggested parent location before adding the new model if False and proposed model to be added exists at the parent location, APSIM automatically generates a new name for the newly added model.
+This is not recommended.
+        Returns:
+            None: Models are modified in place, so models retains the same reference.

+        Note:
+            Added models are initially empty.
+Additional configuration is required to set parameters.
+            For example, after adding a Clock module, you must set the start and end dates.

+        Example:

+         >>> from apsimNGpy import core
+         >>> from apsimNGpy.core.core import Models
+         >>> model =core.base_data.load_default_simulations(crop = "Maize")
+         >>> model.remove_model(Models.Clock) # first delete model
+         >>> model.add_model(Models.Clock, adoptive_parent = Models.Core.Simulation, rename = 'Clock_replaced', verbose=False)

+         >>> model.add_model(model_type=Models.Core.Simulation, adoptive_parent=Models.Core.Simulations, rename='Iowa')
+         >>> model.preview_simulation() # doctest: +SKIP
+         >>> model.add_model(Models.Core.Simulation, adoptive_parent='Simulations', rename='soybean_replaced', source='Soybean') # basically adding another simulation from soybean to the maize simulation

 .. function:: apsimNGpy.core.core.CoreModel.add_report_variable(self, variable_spec: Union[list, str, tuple], report_name: str = None, set_event_names: Union[str, list] = None)

    This adds a report variable to the end of other variables, if you want to change the whole report use change_report